NBCLab/NBCLab.github.io/team/_posts/2017-05-17-gonzalez-angelica.md

 twitter:
 ---

-A paragraph or more about the lab member: Angelica is a Research Assistant at the Adolescent Brain Cognitive Development Study at Florida International University.
+Angelica is a Research Assistant at the Adolescent Brain Cognitive Development Study at Florida International University.
 She has been with ABCD for over a year and her role is to administer the MRI portion of the protocol.
 In addition, she is currently pursuing a B.A in Psychology and Natural and Applied Sciences.
 Her goals are to attend medical school and become a psychiatrist.